omarsahil/RedditFit/PAYMENT_SETUP.md

    - Ensure webhook events are properly configured

 4. **Checkout URL not generated**

-   - Verify your DodoPayment API key is valid
+   - Verify your DodoPayments API key is valid
-   - Check that the plan ID exists in your DodoPayment account
+   - Check that the plan ID exists in your DodoPayments account

+5. **DNS errors for api-sandbox.dodopayments.com**
+   - Verify the API key is correct
+   - Check if you're using the right environment (sandbox vs production)
+   - Ensure your DodoPayments account is properly set up

 ### Testing in Development